 The organization of the care areas speaks to the knowledge of the staff in containing infection.
 The center is divided into two areas designated low- and high-risk regarding contagion.
 Low risk areas include the pharmacy, laundry, laboratory, water chlorination area, dressing area and staff meeting area, while high-risk or isolation areas are those where patients are housed.
 These last are organized into suspected, probable and confirmed Ebola cases, and the staff proceed through them systematically beginning with the suspected case area.
 Patients become sicker in successive tents, and they are also warned about the possibility of cross-contamination amongst themselves.

 This points up one of the most poignant aspects of Anja's narrative: the total lack of human touch between staff and patients, or between patients, even when the patients are children.
 She relates the death of two young children in her recent charge, and rues the fact that she cannot touch them.
 She notes the fear apparent among patients as they learn the results of PCR tests to confirm infection and their subsequent advance to the next tent.
 Fear, Rick and I note, is just so prominent in this crisis; today the news outlets reported the stoning death of 8 community outreach workers in Guinea because people thought they were conveying Ebola infection.
 Even here in the educated and informed US, fear is prominent, although some might argue not prominent enough as we have been rather slow to respond to this crisis.
 Hopefully global efforts are underway now.

-Other topics this week include two on stroke in JAMA, pill changes and compliance in Annals of Internal Medicine, and niacin for the prevention of cardiovascular disease in NEJM.
+Other topics this week include generic versus brand name statins in Annals of Internal Medicine, and spinal manipulation and sciatica in the same journal, plus CT versus ultrasound for diagnosis of kidney stones in the ED in NEJM.
 Until next week, y'all live well.